-Recently, I have been discussing some of the higher-profile upcoming arbitration cases as part of MLBTR’s Arbitration Breakdown series.
+Over the coming days, I am discussing some of the higher profile upcoming arbitration cases.
 I rely partly on my arbitration model developed exclusively for MLB Trade Rumors, but will also break out some interesting comparables and determine where the model might be wrong.
-Full arbitration projections for 2018 are also available.
+2020 projections are available right here.

 The Cubs’ Kris Bryant reaches his third year of arbitration coming off a solid campaign in which he hit .281 with 31 home runs and knocked in 77 runs in 634 plate appearances.
 This comes at the heels of an injury-laden 2018 campaign in which the third baseman/outfielder only played 102 games and hit just 13 home runs.
 Bryant had received a record deal in 2018 for $10.85MM, after compiling both a Rookie of the Year Award and Most Valuable Player honors prior to reaching arbitration.
 However, Bryant’s disappointing 2018 only earned him a small $2.05MM raise.
 The model projects him to get a far more generous $5.9MM raise in 2020 after a healthy season with solid power.

 Starting at an obviously very high $12.9MM salary in his second year of arbitration eligibility, it is possible that Bryant’s raise could be affected just by the base salary on which his raise will be added.
 So it would be useful to look for comparable players with high salary levels.

 The other particularly notable distinction in Bryant’s number is that 77 RBI is a fairly small total for a hitter with 31 homers.
 A good comp would be a player who hit for similar power, without knocking in many runs either.